Loboc River Cruise

 Carmel Hill

 We headed to Balilihan afterwards, where we visited Carmel Hill.
 There is a centennial watchtower looming over the top of the hill.
-The short walk up and down the stars pumped up for our last destination of the day, which is Balilihan Church.
+During the short walk up and down, the stars pumped up for our last destination of the day, Balilihan Church.

 Balilihan Church